alizaeda/would-you-rather/README.md

 ## Project preview

-You Can Preview The Application at [MyReads | Book Tracking](https://wouldyourather.alieslam.tech/)
+You Can Preview The Application at [Would You Rather ?](https://wouldyourather.alieslam.tech/)

 <br/>